nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 The heap is divided into "spaces."
 Amongst these, we have a space called the "new" space and another one called the "old" space.

-> 👉 In reality, the heap is a bit different, but for the purpose of this article, we'll stick to a simpler version.
+> 👉 In reality, the heap structure is a bit different, but we'll stick to a simpler version for this article.
 If you want more details, I encourage you to look at this [talk of Peter Marshall](https://v8.dev/blog/trash-talk) about Orinoco.

 ### Scavenge